mvolkmann/blog/src/swift/Concurrency.md

 The Swift compiler provides warnings when it detects code that attempts to update the UI outside of the main thread.

-There are six provided queues that correspond to the six QoS levels:
+There are five provided queues that correspond to the six QoS levels:

-- `userInteractive` - serial?
+- `userInteractive`

+  This is the same as the main queue which is the only provided serial queue.
+  All other provided queues are concurrent.

-- `userInitiated` - concurrent?
+- `userInitiated`

+  This is the same as the high priority queue which is a concurrent queue.

-- `default` - concurrent
+- `default`

+  This is a concurrent queue.

-- `utility` - concurrent?
+- `utility` and `unspecified`

+  These are the same as the low priority queue which is a concurrent queue.

-- `background` - concurrent
+- `background`
-- `unspecified` - concurrent?

-TODO: Supposedly there are exactly four provided concurrent queues,
-TODO: default, high, low, ad background.
-TODO: Which QoS corresponds to high and low?

-The main queue is a serial queue and has a QoS of `userInteractive`.
+  This is a concurrent queue.

 Additional queues using any of the QoS values can be created, but typically only the provided queues are used.